Ski (Young Stoner Life, Young Thug and Gunna song): Background

 The song was originally teased in March 2021, with the snippet going viral.
-The full song was released on April 16, 2021.
+"Ski" was then released on April 16, 2021.

 Music video

 The official music video for the song was released on April 16, 2021, the same day as the track's release.
 The video was directed by Omar Jones, and produced by Angel J. Rosa and Mark Schroeder.
 The video features cameos from fellow rappers Swae Lee and NAV, along with NFL player DK Metcalf.

 Reception

 Critical reception

 Alex Zidel of HotNewHipHop called the track "wavy" and commented that it was "sure to stay in rotation for weeks and months to come".
 Zidel also described as an "infectious and reminiscent of some of Thug and Wunna's best co-existing records."

 Dance challenge

-The track sparked a dance challenge, which was performed by rappers such as Drake, Future, Quavo and more.
+The track sparked a dance challenge, which was performed by artists such as Chris Brown, Drake, Future, Quavo and more.

 Chart performance

 "Ski" was the second highest debut on the US Rolling Stone Top 100, entering at number nine with 16.4 million streams.
 It charted along with eight other tracks from Slime Language 2, including "Solid", which debuted at number three.
 "Ski" also debuted at number 18 on the US Billboard Hot 100 and number 11 on the US Hot R&B/Hip-Hop Songs charts.
 In addition, the song also debuted at number 23 on the Billboard's Global 200 chart.
 On August 4, 2021, the song was certified gold by the Recording Industry Association of America (RIAA) for combined sales and streaming equivalent units of over 500,000 units in the United States.